pytorch/torchchat/docs/ADVANCED-USERS.md

 linear operator (asymmetric) with HQQ | n/a |  work in progress | n/a |

 ## Model precision (dtype precision setting)
-On top of quantizing models with quantization schemes mentioned above, models can be converted to lower bit floating point precision to reduce the memory bandwidth requirement and take advantage of higher density compute available.
+On top of quantizing models with quantization schemes mentioned above, models can be converted to lower precision floating point representations to reduce the memory bandwidth requirement and take advantage of higher density compute available.
 For example, many GPUs and some of the CPUs have good support for bfloat16 and float16.
 This can be taken advantage of via `--dtype arg` as shown below.

+[skip default]: begin
 ```
 python3 generate.py --dtype [bf16 | fp16 | fp32] ...
 python3 export.py --dtype [bf16 | fp16 | fp32] ...
 ```
+[skip default]: end

 You can find instructions for quantizing models in [docs/quantization.md](file:///./quantization.md).
 Advantageously,